great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/how_to_connect_to_sql_data.md

 :::

 For purposes of this guide's examples, we will connect to a PostgreSQL database.
-Here is an example of our connection string, stored in the variable `sql_connection_string` with plain text credentials:
+Here is an example of our connection string, stored in the variable `connection_string` with plain text credentials:

 ```python name="tests/integration/docusaurus/connecting_to_your_data/fluent_datasources/how_to_connect_to_sql_data.py sql_connection_string"